This post may contain affiliate links. See my disclosure policy.

 Barley is a cereal grain with a rich, nutty flavor.
 Although hulled barley is more nutritious than pearled barley, both varieties are healthy, good sources of fiber, selenium, and other vitamins and minerals.

-Given that it is a thicker grain, barley takes longer to cook than most other grain varieties and can be used as a substitute for pasta and risotto.
+Given its thicker grain, barley takes longer to cook than most other grains and can be used as a substitute for pasta and risotto.
 Once it’s finished, barley has a soft, fluffy texture.
 Additionally, barley is one of the main ingredients in pastes and beverages like Japanese miso and whiskey.

-As one of the ancient grains, humans have been eating barley for about 10,000 years.
+As one of the ancient grains, barley has been eaten by humans for about 10,000 years.
 So next time you’re craving a meal that our ancestors also would have enjoyed, grab your barley and get cooking!